gerth2/gerth2.github.io/_posts/2019-09-05-team_mentality.md

 This post is largely inspired by [Laura Delizonna's excellent article in the Harvard Business Review](https://hbr.org/2017/08/high-performing-teams-need-psychological-safety-heres-how-to-create-it).

-All technical team environments will operate best when they enable their team members to do their best work.
-Although every member will be different to some extent, there are many common behaviors and qualities that are worth at least considering, if not implementing in your own team.
+All technical team environments will operate best when team members do their best work.
+Effective teams go out of their way to _enable_ team members to perform well.
+Although every member will be different to some extent, there are many common team behaviors and qualities that are worth at least considering, if not implementing, in your own team.

 Throughout this discussion, keep in mind that no matter whether or not you have leadership responsibilities on a team, each member of a team is a steward of team culture.
-The culture is kept and maintained by each individual, not by the team leadership.
+The culture is kept and maintained by each individual - leader and individual contributor alike.
 By acting in accordance with positive, desireable aspects of culture, you yourself build up the team to be a better form of itself.

 With that in mind, let's explore a few of the aspects of productive, happy technical teams.